Mahimal: Present circumstances

+At present a primary school named MWSA National academy has been set up and being run by this association.

 History

 Visualising an abundance of opportunities, two Sardars of the Mahimal community, Raghai and Basai, led the community to migrate to Panchakhanda (present-day Beanibazar).
 The migration was the aftermath of the developmental tasks undertaken by Kalidas Pal, the erstwhile Hindu zamindar of Panchakhanda.
 The Mahimals subsequently maintained a presence in Beanibazar into modern times.

 In 1913, Mahimals helped in the development of Sylhet Government Alia Madrasah by raising funds following a request by the Education Minister of Assam, Syed Abdul Majid, to the Muslim Fisherman's Society (a society of wealthy Mahimal businessmen) in Kanishail.
 With the money handed by Mahimals, several acres of land suitable for the construction of madrasa houses, including the present government Alia Madrasa ground, located southeast of the Dargah, were purchased and the necessary construction work was also completed.
 Abdul Majid was questioned by some people on why he dared to approach the Mahimal community (which is generally seen as a neglected lower-class Muslim social group) for aid.
 He responded by saying that he did to show that this community can do big things and that they should not be neglected.

 Female education was not very prevalent among the Muslims of Bengal and Assam in the past.
 A decade after the establishment of Sakhawat Memorial Govt.
 Girls' High School by Begum Rokeya, a Mahimal known as Sheikh Sikandar Ali (1891-1964) of Sheikhghat established the Muinunnisa Girls High School, named after his mother.
 Ali was never educated in his life though he self-taught himself and realised the value of education, and the need for the development of the uneducated Mahimal community.
 Initially a girls primary school, when the school was converted to a high school, the upper-class attempted to wipe away Ali and his mother's name but were unsuccessful due to protest.
 Ali was also the second largest benefactor of the Central Muslim Literary Society after Sareqaum Abu Zafar Abdullah.
 The designated monthly meeting spot for the Society was situated at Sikandar Ali's store, Anwara Woodworks, in Sheikhghat.
 Ali also published a weekly from 1940.
 Initially a mouthpiece for the Muslim Fishermans Society of Assam Province, the magazine gained popularity among non-Muslims and Calcuttans, and was later published under the Fishermans Society of Bengal and Assam.
 It continued to be published until 1947 due to financial issues.
 Following Ali's death, poet Aminur Rashid Chowdhury wrote a lengthy editorial tribute in the Weekly Jugabheri.
 Ali's name is also mentioned in the Sylheter Eksho Ekjon (101 People of Sylhet) book by Captain Fazlur Rahman, author of the famous Sylheter Mati o Manush (Sylhet's land and people) history book.